ARCA-Arweave/grant-proposals/feedweave.md

 FEEDweave has been architected from composable components that can be reused by other applications on top of Arweave.

-The goal of FEEDweave is to both serve as a fully functioning social network for early adopters in the Arweave community, the broader crypto community, and eventually mainstream users.
+The goal of FEEDweave is to serve as a fully functioning social network for early adopters in the Arweave community, the broader crypto community, and eventually mainstream users.

 Components built for FEEDweave will serve as a demonstration of how to build other applications similar to it on top of Arweave.